jvidalallende/eacs-python-and-cpp-testing/README.md

 This repository hosts the investigation assignment for EACS Software Tests.
 It is focused on how to use [Python] to test [C++] programs.

+You can find the presentation complementing this work here: [C/C++ unit testing with Python]

 # Authors

 This assignment is done by: